 Further information, help, and advice

 Workpermit.com's team of specialists has over 25 years of experience in immigration services, and have helped thousands of people to study and work in the US.
-All applications for US visas are dealt with in-house by a member of the American Immigration Lawyers Association (AILA).
+All applications for US visas are dealt with in-house by a US qualified lawyer who is also typically a member of the American Immigration Lawyers Association (AILA).